Bond-009/cmus-discord-rpc/README.md

 ## Installing

-- If it isn't already on your system, install Rust, `cargo`, and `git`.
+- If it isn't already on your system, install `rust`, `cargo`, and `git`.
 On \*nix based systems this should be as simple as installing it from your package manager.
-Otherwise follow the instructions [here](https://www.rust-lang.org/tools/install) to install Rust, and [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install `git`.

 - Next, clone the git repository with `git clone https://github.com/Bond-009/cmus-discord-rpc`.